 Does it make sense to invest in anti-aging, healthspan, life extension and longevity companies?

 Keep Health does not recommend investing in this sector unless you are an expert or getting trusted expert advice.
 There has been a tremendous amount of money made and lost investing in life sciences and healthcare companies.
 We do not want you to be on the “lost” side, especially because of anything you read here.
 There are plenty of people who claim to be experts in healthspan investing and want you to pay them for their expertise.
 There are few with verifiable track records of success.

+Emerging healthcare startups are speculative investments and are more likely to be overvalued than undervalued.
+It is risky to try to take advantage of over-valuations with short selling or buying put options because emerging companies may be bought by large companies for premium valuations.
 Warren Buffett once said that as an investor, it is wise to be “Fearful when others are greedy and greedy when others are fearful.”
 Market timing for investments is important and following sources like CNN’s Fear and Greed Index and Investor’s Business Daily’s Market Trends can provide a sense for when the market is overbought or oversold.

 Healthspan, Life Extension and Longevity ETF Investing Opportunities